pettermoe95/django-ext-auth/README.md

 EXT_AUTH_AAD_CLIENT_SECRET = XXXXXXXXXXXXXXXXXXXXX # The client secret from your Azure App Registration EXT_AUTH_POST_LOGIN_REDIRECT_URI = '/home' # The url that the user will be sent back to after auth is finished EXT_AUTH_AAD_SCOPES = ["user.read"] # The scoped permissions you want your user to have.

 ```

+# Add given_name/family_name
+In Azure, update the app registration to contain optional claims in the ID token.
+This will make the user object in the database contain the values.
+Or else use extra scopes and use the access token to request further information about the user from the Graph API.

 ## Migration from v1 to v2
 The v1 used the userPrincipalName as username, but from version 2 it will be the oid claim in the id_token.